ssbc/ssb-uri-spec/readme.md

 ### Experimental SSB URIs

 These SSB URIs are free-form and allow developers to pass any parameters to SSB applications without requiring consensus among the SSB applications.
 These URIs have an *empty authority* component and *empty page* component but have a *non-empty query* component.
 The query parameters are the only mechanism through which information is conveyed.
-They satisfy the syntax below (any number of parameters allowed, but we show two, for illustratiion):
+They satisfy the syntax below (any number of parameters allowed, but we show two, for illustration):

 ```
 ssb:?<key1>=<value1>